MRoblesR/Mrcsrobles/README.md

 I have been coding in Python since 2016 and now I am looking forwards to learn lower level languages

-Skills: Python, Java, HTML, CSS, Clean code, soft skills, novice software architecture
+Skills: Python, Java, HTML, CSS, Clean code, soft skills, junior software architecture

-- 🔭 I’m currently working my university proyects.
+- 🔭 I’m currently working on a personal blog.
-- 🌱 I’m currently learning web development
+- 🌱 I’m currently learning web development.
-- 👯 I’m looking to collaborate on any project.
+- 👯 I’m looking forward to collaborate on any project.
 - 📫 How to reach me: mrcsrobles@gmail.com
 - ⚡ Fun fact: I wanted to study medicine but I was better with computers.